wayne987/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add calorie input
+1. User requests to add calorie input using the calorie command.
-2. User selects the date that he/she wants to add a calorie input
+2. User enters the date that he/she wants to add a calorie input.
-3. User inputs the calorie input
+3. User inputs the calorie input.
-4. User sees the newly updated calorie input of the day
+4. User sees the newly updated total calorie input of that day.

     Use case ends.

-**Use case: View calorie history**
+**Use case: View calorie's of a particular day recorded**

 **MSS**

-1. User requests to view calorie history
+1. User requests to view the calorie history of a particular day using the view command.
-2. User sees his/her calorie history
+2. User sees his/her calories of that day.

     Use case ends.

 **Extensions**

 * 2a.
-The history is empty.
+The calorie lists are empty.

   Use case ends.